collaborativebioinformatics/GeneVar2/README.md

 something and something else

-## Installation
+## Installation and Quick Start
-For users interested in annotating their own vcf files without using the web application, the following R scripts are available:
+For users interested in annotating their own vcf files without using the web application, the following R scripts are available.
+First install the required packages in R.

 ```r
 install.packages("easypackages")